johnnydecimal/johnnydecimal.github.io/README.md

   - **Jill or mam** you should book this asap if the rest of these plans look good.
 - We can either fly SYD-CBR or I can rent a minivan.
 This far ahead I should be able to find good flight deals.
   - [ ] **John** to look at SYD-CBR flights.
+- [] **John** to research Gold Coast Airbnb.
+  - I've had a quick look and there's a bunch.
+  - It's looking like £2,000 for the week for a 4+ bedroom place for us all.

 ## Week 4